|Based in||United States|

 - You can’t share files.
 Because your files are E2E encrypted, IDrive can’t share them.
 I know some other secure cloud storage apps have a process for sharing files while they are E2E encrypted, but IDrive can’t.

 - You can’t use the web interface.
-While the web interface works fine even when you are using a Private Encryption Key, it shares your key with the IDrive servers for the duration of the connection.
+While the web interface works fine even when you are using a Private Key, it shares your key with the IDrive servers for the duration of the connection.
 You would have to trust the IDrive to protect your key in this case.
-I’m sure the IDrive team is honorable, but you may want control over your own key.
+I’m sure the IDrive team is honorable, but for the best privacy and security, you need to control your own Key.

 Informal backup testing